danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 # A Pragmatic Introduction To Dagger on Android Part 1: Why use Dagger?
-Dagger 2 is one of the most infamous tools in Android development and yet, one of the most indispensable.
+Dagger 2 is one of the most infamous tools in Android development and yet one of the most indispensable.
 Newcomers have struggled to understand why it's used, what Dependency Injection is, and how to set it up in their own projects.
 If you are currently struggling with this topic, you may share in some of these thoughts I used to have: